Attribute-based access control: Implementations

-One standard that implements attribute- and policy-based access control is XACML, the eXtensible Access Control Markup Language.
-XACML defines an architecture, a policy language, and a request/ response scheme.
+XACML, the eXtensible Access Control Markup Language, defines an architecture (shared with ALFA and NGAC), a policy language, and a request/response scheme.
 It does not handle attribute management (user attribute assignment, object attribute assignment, environment attribute assignment) which is left to traditional IAM tools, databases, and directories.

 Companies, including every branch in the United States military, have started using ABAC.
-At a basic level, ABAC protects data with ‘IF/THEN/AND’ rules rather than assign data to users.
+At a basic level, ABAC protects data with 'IF/THEN/AND' rules rather than assign data to users.
 The US Department of Commerce has made this a mandatory practice and the adoption is spreading throughout several governmental and military agencies.

 Applications

 The concept of ABAC can be applied at any level of the technology stack and an enterprise infrastructure.
 For example, ABAC can be used at the firewall, server, application, database, and data layer.
 The use of attributes bring additional context to evaluate the legitimacy of any request for access and inform the decision to grant or deny access.

 An important consideration when evaluating ABAC solutions is to understand its potential overhead on performance and its impact on the user experience.
 It is expected that the more granular the controls, the higher the overhead.